oelna/microblog/README.md

 - edit [config.php](config.php) and adjust the settings if you like (at least set a new password!)
 - edit [.htaccess](.htaccess) and set `RewriteBase` to a path matching your installation directory
 - optional: modify the theme file [microblog.css](microblog.css)
+- optional: enable crossposting to twitter by filling in app credentials in [config.php](config.php#L32-L35) (instructions there)

 ### To Do